A brief history of the multiverse: Introduction

 This is not an easy task.
 Until the mid-90's the cosmological anthropic principle pioneered by Dicke, Carter, Rees, Barrow, Rozental and others remained very unpopular.
 For example, we know that the proton mass is almost exactly equal to the neutron mass.
 If the proton were 1\% heavier or lighter, life as we know it would be impossible.
 Similarly, one cannot significantly change the electron charge and its mass without making the universe unsuitable for life.
 But if physical parameters are just constants in the Lagrangian, nothing can change them.
 Therefore the standard lore was that one should avoid using anthropic arguments for explaining fundamental properties of our world.

 As a result, some of the key ideas relating to each other inflation and anthropic considerations originally were expressed in a rather cryptic form and scattered among preprints, conference proceedings and old journals which are hard to find.
-In this paper I will briefly describe the history of the evolution of these ideas and provide links to some of the original publications which are especially difficult to find.
+In this paper I will briefly describe the history of the evolution of these ideas and provide links to scanned versions of some of the original publications which are especially difficult to find.
+For convenience, I will also provide TeX versions of some parts of these papers in the Addendum to this paper.

 Historically, there were many different versions of the theory of the multiverse based on the many-world interpretation of quantum mechanics \cite{Everett:1957hd} and quantum cosmology \cite{DeWitt:1967yk}, on the theory of creation of the universe `from nothing' \cite{Vilenkin:1982de}, and on the investigation of the Hartle-Hawking wave function \cite{Hartle:1983ai}.
 These ideas are most powerful, but their consistent implementation requires deep understanding of difficult conceptual issues of quantum cosmology.
 Moreover, quantum cosmology by itself does not allow us to change fundamental constants.